Independent gas transporters

 - Major UK independent gas transporters (IGTs)

-- How to identify an independent gas transporter?
+- How to identify an independent gas transporter

 What are independent gas transporters (IGTs)?